 Construction of the new plant began in September 1940, and the first unit-the forge plant-was occupied in January 1941.
 In March, work began on three additional units to house the heat treating, turning, and clearing departments, which were completed in September.
 The steel storage building was begun in October and completed in January 1942.
 The plant was built of steel frame units that used a sawtooth design (figure 1), allowing additions to be easily made.
 The Austin Company of Cleveland, Ohio, designed and built these first three phases.
 Still in business, the Austin Company is nationally significant for its innovations in the construction industry.
 Samuel Austin (1850-1936) established the business in 1881 and developed the Austin Method whereby the company handled all of the design, engineering, and construction on a project, with resulting gains in efficiency, economy, and speed.
-Samuel's son Wilbert J. Austin contributed another of the Austin Company's notable innovations, the standardization of factory design.
-Among the Austin Company's important commissions were General Electric's Nela Park in Cleveland, the Curtiss aircraft plant in Buffalo, the first wide-span sound stages in Hollywood, and an automobile plant and workers' city at Nizhni Novgorod in Russia.
-The Austin Company also produced distinguished modernistic office buildings.
+Samuel's son Wilbert J. Austin contributed another of the Austin Company's important commissions were General Electric's Nela Park in Cleveland, the Curtiss aircraft plant in Buffalo, the first wide-span sound stages in Hollywood, and an automobile plant and workers' city at Nizhni